https-github-com-ahphand-tamu/CCEEMS/README.md

    Copy the connection string accordingly.
 1. In a terminal, type this `export FLASK_ENV=test FLASK_SECRET_KEY=test DATABASE_URL_TEST={connectionURIForTestDB}`
    Seed the DATABASE_URL_TEST permanently into `.bashrc` if required.
 See this [How to set env variables in .bashrc](https://askubuntu.com/questions/211716/add-environment-variable-to-bashrc-through-script)
-1. Run tests - `python -m unittest tests`
 1. To run with coverage - `coverage run -m unittest discover -s tests`
-1. Generate coverage report - `coverage report main.py config.py app/*.py`
+1. Generate coverage report - `coverage report -m main.py config.py $(find app -name "*.py" ! -path "app/seeds/*.py")`

 ### Steps to run behave tests
 1. Setup the project following the steps in [steps-to-setup-in-local](#steps-to-setup-in-local)